POSTED January 23, 2024

 What Information Can You Communicate Via Text?

-While standard SMS business text messaging is not considered HIPAA compliant, there are certain types of information and situations where text messaging does not violate HIPAA standards:
+business text messaging is not considered HIPAA compliant, there are certain types of information and situations where text messaging does not violate HIPAA standards:

 Non-Specific Appointment Reminders/Confirmations